dcamacho25/Capstone-Project-Mechanical-Keyboards/README.md

 - nth-of-type is implemented to change the color of every other <article> tag

 ##Javascript
-The "More" button on the main header is used to expand the list in the header.
+-The "More" button on the main header is used to expand the list in the header.
-The form at the bottom of my page will validate if text has been input and report back with an error message in case nothing has been typed before submitting.
+-The form at the bottom of my page will validate if text has been input and report back with an error message in case nothing has been typed before submitting.
 I also used to regex to check if integers were used in the form along with a string.

+##Media Query
+-Three media query breakpoints are set at 450px, 679px and 979px.
+450px breakpoint adjusts spacing on nav menu 679px breakpoint creates 2 columns and 979px breakpoint expands the height of the column